Hate (I Really Don't Like You)

-"Hate (I Really Don't Like You)" is a single by the Plain White T's.
-It is the first single from their fourth studio album Every Second Counts, released in 2006.
+"Hate (I Really Don't Like You)" is a song by the Plain White T's.
+It was the first single from their fourth studio album Every Second Counts, released in 2006.
 This song has an acoustic version available on the Best Buy version of Every Second Counts.
-The song had become one of the band's highest charting singles.
+The song became one of the band's highest charting singles.

 Music video

 The video has been seen on MTV, Kerrang!, MTV2 and Fuse TV.
 The music video shows lead singer Tom Higgenson taking a stroll in the city while many scenes of chaos are happening.
 It also has shots of the band performing in what seems to be a warehouse.
 His ex-girlfriend, played by Italia Ricci, comes along, and in surprise continues to watch him perform.
-It was filmed in Toronto, Ontario, Canada.
+It was filmed in Toronto, Canada.